scripting/textcasting/README.md

 * userAgent -- the value from config.userAgent, by default the name and version number of the textcasting app, but this can be overridden in config.json.

+This is <a href="https://github.com/scripting/textcasting/blob/main/textcasting.js#L146">where</a> the POST requests are handled.

 ### How to set up a server

 I still have to create an installation checklist.